-If you selected the wait-read option in the previous query, this value determines how many New Line characters the port monitor must receive before it sends the prompt out on the line.
+This value determines how many New Line characters the port monitor must receive before it sends the prompt out on the line.
 If you specify 0, the port monitor waits for any character.
-If you did not select the wait-read option, the wait-read count has no effect.
+If you specify "none," ttymon sends a prompt without waiting for characters.